Beauvais: Other notable sites

-In the Place de l'Hôtel de Ville and in the old streets near the cathedral there are several houses dating from the 12th to the 16th centuries.
-The Hôtel de ville, close to which stands the statue of Jeanne Hachette, was built in 1752.
+In the Place de l'Hôtel de Ville and the old streets near the cathedral, several houses are dating from the 12th to the 16th centuries.
+The Hôtel de Ville, close to which stands the statue of Jeanne Hachette, was built in 1753.

 The episcopal palace, now housing the Musée départemental de l'Oise, was built in the 16th century, partly upon the Gallo-Roman fortifications.
-The church of Saint-Étienne is a Romanesque-Gothic building (early 12th-late 16th centuries), including, in one of its transept's portals, a sculpture of "Wheel of Life".
+The church of Saint-Étienne is a Romanesque-Gothic building (early 12th-late 16th centuries), including, in one of its transept's portals, a sculpture of the "Wheel of fortune".

 Transport

 Rail transport

-The railway station, Gare de Beauvais, opened since 1857 is currently served by several TER lines:
+The railway station, Gare de Beauvais, opened in 1857 is currently served by several TER lines: